sleak-lbl/weekly-emails/items/pmtrain.md

-### Register Today for Introduction to Perlmutter, June 2
+### Register Today for Introduction to Perlmutter on Wednesday

-NERSC is hosting a half-day training provided by HPE on Wednesday, June 2, from 8:30 am to noon (Pacific) to familiarize users with the new Perlmutter supercomputer.
+NERSC is hosting a half-day training provided by HPE **this Wednesday, June 2, from 8:30 am to noon (Pacific)** to familiarize users with the new Perlmutter supercomputer.

 The session will prepare NERSC users to take advantage of the improved Cray